metio/terraform-provider-k8s/docs/data-sources/cloudfront_services_k8s_aws_function_v1alpha1_manifest.md

 Required:

 - `function_code` (String) The function code.
-For more information about writing a CloudFront function,see Writing function code for CloudFront Functions (https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/writing-function-code.html)in the Amazon CloudFront Developer Guide.
+For more information about writing a CloudFront function, see Writing function code for CloudFront Functions (https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/writing-function-code.html) in the Amazon CloudFront Developer Guide.
-- `function_config` (Attributes) Configuration information about the function, including an optional commentand the function's runtime. (see [below for nested schema](#nestedatt--spec--function_config))
+- `function_config` (Attributes) Configuration information about the function, including an optional comment and the function's runtime. (see [below for nested schema](#nestedatt--spec--function_config))
 - `name` (String) A name to identify the function.

 <a id="nestedatt--spec--function_config"></a>